Camp Alleghany Alumni Association (CAAA) Board Members and Committee Structure

 Stephanie McPherson Astley, President

 Stephanie Astley grew up in North Carolina, lived in Atlanta, GA and currently resides in York, PA.
 She graduated from Peace College as well as Mercer University.
 She has spent all of her professional career in Education.
 Stephanie began her career teaching preschool, was an After School Programs Director as well as taught 2nd grade at St. Martin’s Episcopal School until 2007.
-She and her husband Chris have two daughters, Sarah-Helms (9 yrs old, a second Termer) and Betsy (6 yrs old, Mini Camp 2018).
-Stephanie is involved with several organizations in York.
-You can also find her on the tennis courts weekly!
-(At Large seat 2, term expires December 2017.)
+She has two daughters, Sarah-Helms (10 yrs old, a second Termer) and Betsy (7 yrs old, Mini Camp 2018).
+Stephanie is involved with her daughters’ school as a Parent Ambassador and a volunteer with their dance company.
+When not being the best mom taxi around, you can find her on the tennis courts weekly!
+(At Large seat 2, term expires December 2020.)
 Contact Stephanie McPherson Astley.

 Gained from ‘Ghany: The things that I have gained from ‘Ghany are countless and the list is long!
 I can’t imagine not making a bed without a hospital corner or having good sportsmanship and shaking hands with my opponent.
 I was able to learn from my peers on how to be a leader, how to live with others, and how to work as a team.
 I credit Alleghany for making me a good friend and teaching me to create lifelong friendships as well as to be a strong, confident woman.

-Most looking forward to: I’m so excited about the opportunity to give back to Alleghany and I am so honored to be a part of the CAAA Board.
+Most looking forward to: I’m so excited about the opportunity to give back to Alleghany and I am so honored to be a part of the CAAA Board for my second term.
 I’m looking forward to continuing to grow our membership, as well as reaching out to alumni through the events that we sponsor.
 I’m always looking for creative ways to get more ‘Ghany Girls and Guys involved in our wonderful association.

 Whitney Kiper is from Reston, Virginia.
 She is a high school special education teacher in Fairfax County.
 She graduated from the University of Mary Washington in 2014 with a Bachelor’s in English Literature.
 In 2015, she completed her graduate level coursework, and received a Master’s in Education along with a certification for “Teaching Children with Autism.”
 (20s rep, term expires December 2018.)
 Contact Whitney Kiper.